Black Baseball, 1858–1900

 About the Book

-The earliest history of baseball in black America surfaces not just in the pages of the mainstream newspapers of the day—it also survives in black religious publications.
+The earliest history of baseball in black America surfaces not just in the pages of the mainstream newspapers if the day—it also survives in black religious publications.
 A supplement to the three volumes of Black Baseball, 1858–1900, this book elaborates on the exploration of blackball’s complex origins with six essays covering National Emblems, Representation, and Blackball, 1866–1871; The Black Championship, Reconstruction, and Its Aftermath, 1855–1899; The Lost World of Albany (NY)’s Young Bachelor Base Ball Club, 1866–1877; Blackball, Black Women and Resorts of Pleasure, 1866–1891; The Henson (Lone Star) Base Ball Club, 1858–1892; and Blackball in Chattanooga (TN), 1876–1900.
 Rosters, umpire lists and team profiles provide new material.
 Appendices give a chronology of state, regional and national championship games.

 About the Author(s)